 The nationally recognized high school recipients are:

-Master of Ceremonies Bob Ryan will bring extraordinary experience and perspective to the evening’s events.
-He has been named “Sportswriter of the Year” four times in recognition of his work at ESPN and the Boston Globe.
-He is a member of the College Basketball Writers Hall of Fame, the New England Basketball Hall of Fame, a winner of the Curt Gowdy Award from the Basketball Hall of Fame, and, perhaps most notably, a recipient of the Red Smith Award for sports journalism.
+Master of Ceremonies Bob Ryan, the famed sports writer of the Boston Globe, has been named “Sportswriter of the Year” four times.
+He is a member of the College Basketball Writers and the New England Basketball Halls of Fame, has received both the Curt Gowdy and Dick Schaap Awards, and perhaps most notably, was the recipient of the Red Smith Award in 2015 for contributions to sports journalism.

 John Wooden, who won ten national championships during the years 1964-1975 as basketball coach at UCLA, is commonly regarded as the greatest college coach of any sport who ever lived.
 Universally regarded as one of the finest human beings to ever grace the world of sports, his character, conduct and selfless gifts stand at the highest level by any standard.
 When Coach Wooden learned about Athletes for a Better World, he gave authorization to attach his name to this annual award, and he attended and addressed the inaugural event in Los Angeles in 2005.
-In his honor, the Coach Wooden Citizenship Cup is presented to four distinguished athletes, one collegiate, one professional or Olympic, and a male and female from the high school ranks, for their character and leadership both on and off the field.
+In his honor, the Coach Wooden Citizenship Cup is presented to four distinguished athletes: one professional, one collegiate, and a male and female from the American high schools, for their character and leadership both on and off the field.